Michael-Reefe/Loki.jl/README.md

 This tuple gives the (minimum, maximum) allowable mixing ratio for each line.
 This is only relevant for lines that are fit with pseudo-Voigt profiles, where a mixing ratio of 1 signifies a pure Gaussian profile and 0 signifies a pure Lorentzian profile.

+One may also provide values for `X_init` or `X_locked` where X is any of voff, fwhm, h3, h4, or eta.
+These specify the initial values and whether or not the paramter is locked during fitting.

 **Additional Component Options:**

 `n_acomps = 1`